tomalx/matsim_wofe/README.md

 (A tally of the number of agents who have each profile type is also created.)

+### 3. pop\_plans.R

+This script builds on the population data frame created in the previous two scripts.
+Each row in the data frame (which corresponds to an agent) is assigned a plan based upon their work profile type.
+There are over 30 different functions, each of which uses a different algorithm to assign the agents to a plan.
+The plan is made up of activity locations and times.

 ## Helper scripts

 ### help\_name\_gen.R